Matchstic/Distributed-Classes/README.md

 In a nutshell, provided you know the name of a class in one process, you can access it in another after setting up a connection between the two.

-Note that this library explores a technique of getting closer to allowing frictionless RPC.
+This library explores the technique of proxying class defintions, rather than instances of a class.

 Features
 ===================